suhasHere/moq-drafts/moq-usages/draft-jennings-moq-usages.md

 ~~~

-#### Media Producder Properties
+#### Media Producer Properties

 The catalog should identify the complete list of dependent tracks for each track that is part of layered coding for a given media stream.
-For example the figure below shows a sample layer dependency structure (2 spatial and temporal layetrs) and corresponding tracks dependencies.
+For example the figure below shows a sample layer dependency structure (2 spatial and temporal layers) and corresponding tracks dependencies.

 ~~~ascii-figure